Prefix-bounded matrices: Introduction

 {\it ``Basic Question: Given an $n\times n$ $(0,\pm 1)$-matrix, when does it contain an $n\times n$ ASM?''}

-Here a matrix $X$ ``contains'' $A$, or in their terms, $A$ is a subordinate of $X$ if $A$ can be obtained from $X$ by replacing some non-zero entries of $X$ by $0$.
-Brualdi and Dahl solved the problem for a special class of matrices $X$ (see Theorem~4.1 in their paper), but remarked for the general case --- when $X$ is an arbitrary $(0,\pm 1)$-matrix --- that:
+Here a matrix $X$ ``contains'' $A$, or in their more formal terms, $A$ is a subordinate of $X$ if $A$ can be obtained from $X$ by replacing some non-zero entries of $X$ with $0$.
+Brualdi and Dahl solved the problem when $X$ belongs to a special class of matrices, see Theorem~4.1 in their paper, and remarked for the general case --- when $X$ is an arbitrary $(0,\pm 1)$-matrix --- that:

 {\it ``In this generality, there is probably no simple answer\dots''}